-For many, this time of year can be extra stressful as we hurtle towards Christmas with all of the extra demands on our time, being unable to drift off to sleep at night can add to and compound the problem and send us into a vicious cycle.
+For many, this time of year can be extra stressful as we hurtle towards Christmas with all of the extra demands on our time, being unable to drift-off to sleep at night can add to and compound the problem and send us into a vicious cycle.
 Your mind seems to be overly active from the day and evening social activities and won’t quieten down even though your body is tired or even exhausted.
 Then waking up in the morning you can find yourself even more exhausted than before you went to bed and having to drag yourself through the day only to repeat the cycle again the following night…it really is no fun at all!
 For when enough is enough, try this simple restorative yoga sequence (the dream-time sequence) as part of your evening routine and see if it helps you to break the cycle and drift off peacefully into a slumber.
-Try to spend 3-5 minutes in each posture with the breath long and deep and for a little cosmic extra, try some lavender or bergamot essential oil in a diffuser or oil burner and play some peaceful calming music if you like.
+Try to spend 5-10 breaths in each posture or even 3-5 minutes with the breath long and deep and play some peaceful calming music if you like.
 You can even select 1-3 of the postures with bolsters and spend 10-20 minutes in each if you like.
-To take this to the next level, you can also learn the specific breathwork ratio that works best for calming your mind and body in my breath work e-course below.
+To take this to the next level, you can also learn the specific breath-work ratio that works best for calming your mind and body in my breath work e-course below.
 For best results, turn off all mobile and electronic devices 90 minutes before you practice this sequence and avoid caffeine 8 hours before bedtime or use lunchtime as your cut-off point..
 If your sleep has been very disrupted, then try to stay away from all electronic devices 3 hours before bedtime.

 - Belly breathing in constructive rest pose – Lay on your back with your legs bent and your feet as wide as your mat.
 Let your knees knock in together to touch.
 Place your hands on your belly with the tips of the middle fingers touching.
 Now take a nice deep breath into the belly, feeling the belly inflate into the hands and the hands moving apart slightly, then exhale and feel the belly relax as the diagram pushes the air up and out through the nose and the middle fingers move back together to touch.
 Continue breathing into your belly and hands for a few minutes.
 Try this breath ratio to help deepen your breath in the postures and get your mind to quieten down: Inhale for a count of 5, gentle pause, exhale for 5, gentle pause.
 (If 5 feels too much then count to 4 or 3) Try to focus on your breath and if your mind starts thinking about things, quietly but firmly remind it that now is not the time for thinking and come back to focusing on your breath.